joelsemar/code_challenge/README.md

    a.)
 Entity relations became important (users, friend lists, etc, I'd consider Postgresql and/or a proper ORM) b.)
 Any siginifcant business logic became necessary for the service to function.
 I'm not sure that go is the right choice for operating at a higher level.
-It lacks the necessary abstractions for more complex application architecture. (classes, interhitence etc)
+It lacks the necessary abstractions for more complex application architecture. (classes, interhitance etc)

-   As for monitoring newrelic is my go to lately.
+   As for monitoring NewRelic is my go to lately.